Docs

 Screenshot of test module, expanded, showing Visual tests

 After running your tests, you will now see status indicators on stories and components for their pass, fail, or error state.
-You can press on these indicators to see more details and jump straight to the failure in the Component tests addon panel.
+You can press on the menu button when hovering a story to see the test results for that story.
+Selecting a result in the menu will navigate you to that story and open the appropriate debugging panel.
+For example, if a component test fails, you can jump straight to the failure in the Component tests addon panel.
 That panel provides an interactive debugger for your component test, allowing you to step through each simulated behavior or assertion.

 The Component tests addon panel replaces the Interactions addon panel when the Test addon is installed.
 While the testing mechanism is different, the functionality of the addon panel itself remains the same.